jeffreylanters/unity-entity-component-system/README.md

 Controllers are the main part of our ECS, there should only be one per at a time.
 The controller initialized the systems you want to be active.

+> The functions as shown below are on order of execution.

 ```cs
 public class MainController : ECS.Controller {